gsnedders/wpt-docs/docs/reviewing-tests/review-process.md

 workflow.
 The GitHub UI for code review may be used, but other tools may also be used as long as the review is clearly linked.

-## Labels

-Pull requests get automatically labelled in the GitHub repository.
-Check out the [list of labels in Github][issues] to see the open pull requests for a given specification or a given Working Group.

 ## Status

 The